 The coronavirus has touched every area of our lives.
 While the health scare dominates how we live, work and relate to one another, the financial impacts have also devastated many.

-A few months ago, you would rarely—if ever—hear me offer this solution.
+Before 2020, you would rarely—if ever—hear me offer this solution.
 I’ve always believed that keeping your retirement savings in tact is best for your future.
 But these are different times.

-The CARES Act places restrictions and guidelines on these retirement withdrawals, so make sure you understand them before pursuing one.
 There’s another option if you are still working for your company.
 You might be able to take a loan from a 401(k) or other type of employer-sponsored retirement account and pay it back later.
 My other caution: Only take what you need and keep as much in your retirement savings as possible.

 If you can’t withdraw from a retirement account or don’t want to, here are some ways you could either get funds fast or otherwise free up money.